Dikaeinstein/shoppinglist/README.md

 npm install
 npm test
 ```
-Tests were written jasmine using karma test-runner.
+Tests were written with jasmine using karma test-runner.